 - Create a memorial for your loved one in a cemetery or niche wall.

 - Choose a rose garden memorial, rock memorial, shrub memorial or lake memorial at your local cemetery.

 - Place the ashes in an urn or jewellery item.

-- Have the ashes scattered at a location of significance.
+- Scatter the ashes at a special location.